Defining Workflow Tasks

 Instance type (compute specs)

-By default, task runs execute on Render's Standard instance type (1 CPU, 2GB RAM).
-You can override this on a per-task basis.
+By default, task runs execute on the Standard instance type (1 CPU, 2 GB RAM).

 See pricing details.